 There are variations that stand as high as 12 inches but the legs don't stand as wide and are not as stable as the design shown in the photo.
 The small ball head is small and light, but it can be challenging to make small adjustments in your composition, particularly with larger/heavier cameras.

 Mini tripods behave most similarly to traditional tripods.
+This is the design I prefer for the types of photography situations that I encounter.

 They have adjustable telescoping legs and a center column for additional height adjustment.
 You must use them with caution because they have the most top heavy design.